JinalDevadiga/RL-Portfolio-Optimization/README.md

 - **Current allocation**: Agent needs to know what it owns (necessary for rebalancing decisions)
 - **Volatility estimate**: Proxy for market regime; helps agent understand risk environment
 - **Why NOT include**: Fundamental data (earnings, ratios)?
 Because price action alone is more defensible in a blackbox RL setting

-I engineered the state to be Markovian—containing all information needed to make optimal future decisions.
-I limited history to 20 days because (1) longer sequences blow up memory, (2) portfolio decision horizons are typically 1-4 weeks, and (3) more history doesn't meaningfully improve performance on this dataset.

 ---